 You'll see why Colorado is a mountain bikers paradise when you test out Grand County's trails.
 Dozens of businesses and organizations in the county express their love for the sport by supporting or maintaining trails, hosting festivals and events, as well as offering tours and rentals.
 One such association is the Headwaters Trails Alliance, a nonprofit advocate for trails in Grand County, Colorado.
 Their primary goal is to provide high quality trails linking towns and recreational areas within Grand County, with secondary trail systems connecting historical, cultural and recreational sites near our communities.
-You can visit their site for Grand County trail maps or more information about trail conditions.
+You can visit their site for their current guide to hiking and biking trails, Grand County trail maps or more information about trail conditions.
+For even more information on the biking trails in Grand County, try the pocket-sized guide from Sky-Hi News.
 Though the number of biking trails can be astounding, don't let it overwhelm you— let it inspire you.
 Take a look at our mountain biking tips, read more about our top 11 reasons to mountain bike in Grand County, and explore the possibilities!

-Givelo Trail is a short, relatively flat trail near Fraser that leads to more difficult routes.
-It is 1.7 miles and ascends 183 feet.
-You can connect with Fraser West Trail (intermediate) and Creekside Trail (easy-intermediate).
+- Givelo Trail is a short, relatively flat trail near Fraser that leads to more difficult routes.
+You can connect with Fraser West Trail and Creekside Trail

-Strawberry Creek West is rated as intermediate, but is fairly short, 5.8 miles, and doesn't ascend over 565 feet.
-It features a route to the High Lonesome Hut and intersects with Doe Creek Trail (intermediate).
+- Strawberry Creek West is often rated as intermediate, but is fairly short and flat.
+It features a route to the High Lonesome Hut and intersects with Doe Creek Trail

-The Fraser to Granby Trail (17.2 miles and 802 ft elevation) begins in Fraser and winds through old mining homesteads and elk country, and concludes in Granby.
-It requires intermediate skills throughout.
+The Fraser to Granby Trail begins in Fraser and winds through old mining homesteads and elk country, and concludes in Granby

 - Near Winter Park in the James Peak Wilderness, Rogers Pass is a scenic challenge